flutter/website/src/platform-integration/web/wasm.md

   Firefox versions 120 and later were previously able to run Flutter/Wasm, but they're [currently experiencing a bug][] that is blocking compatibility with Wasm.
 - **Why not Safari?**
-  Safari does not support Wasm-GC yet; [this bug][] tracks their implementation efforts.
+  Safari does not support WasmGC yet; [this bug][] tracks their implementation efforts.

 {{site.alert.warning}}
-  Flutter with Wasm can't run on the iOS version of any browser.
+  Flutter compiled to Wasm can't run on the iOS version of any browser.
-  All browsers on iOS are forced to use the WebKit, and can't use their own browser engine.
+  All browsers on iOS are required to use the WebKit, and can't use their own browser engine.
 {{site.alert.end}}